NFCS Sectoral Adaptation Plan Support

 Data to Support Climate Risk Assessment

 Imperative to any risk assessment is the availability and accessibility of quality datasets to support the quantitative study being completed.
-The NFCS’s role in the coordination of climate services and information in Ireland, has enabled the collation of the most appropriate datasets for use in your Sectoral Adaptation Plan.
-These datasets, have been coordinated with, and are in line with NCCRA data inputs and can be used in conjunction with the technical risk assessment guidance that is due to be published.
-Below are some of the most widely applicable datasets for your SAP:
+The NFCS’s role in the coordination of climate services and information in Ireland, has enabled the collation of many of the climate hazard datasets to support your Sectoral Adaptation Plans.
+These climate hazard datasets are in line with NCCRA recommendations.
+Below are some of the common climate hazard datasets applicable to the development of SAPs.

 TRANSLATE Projections